All Episodes

 So we think we're going to make it work in Iraq?

-Nobody's disputing that there is a strain, and a very large one, in the Islamic community that must be defeated.
+Nobody's disputing that there is a strain and a very large one in the Islamic community that must be defeated.

-That's quite different than saying, look, there's a billion Muslims worldwide uh if they if they adhere to something Mohammed declared, we've got to defeat all of them.
+If they adhere to something Muhammad declared, we've got to defeat all of them.

 They did it in several countries.

-There was several thousand people interviewed.
+There were several thousand people interviewed.

 This is not just a large strain.

-Two thirds of those interviewed said that they want the establishment of a pan Islamic caliphate.
+Two-thirds of those interviewed said that they want the establishment of a pan-Islamic caliphate.

-The bottom line is if there's a caliphate established, well you can kiss America goodbye.
+The bottom line is if there's a caliphate established, well, you can kiss America goodbye.

 No one's disputing that we've got to defend that, but there's an argument of moral suasion here, too.